-Table 3-11 identifies the localized impacts at the nearest receptor location in the vicinity of the Project.
+Table 3-11 identifies the localized impacts during construction activity.
 Without mitigation, localized construction emissions would not exceed the applicable SCAQMD LSTs for emissions of any criterial pollutant.
 Outputs from the model runs for unmitigated construction LSTs are provided in Appendix 3.1.
+Localized emissions resulting from the Project construction would not exceed the localized thresholds established for emissions of any criteria pollutant.